AntonAks/sdbx/README.md

 1. Select a file and choose expiration time (1h, 12h, or 24h)
 2. Your browser generates a random encryption key
 3. File is encrypted locally using AES-256-GCM
-4. Encrypted file is uploaded to secure storage
+4. Encrypted file is uploaded to secure storage (no filename sent to server)
-5. You receive a shareable link with the decryption key in the URL fragment (`#key`)
+5. You receive a shareable link with the decryption key and filename in the URL fragment (`#key#filename`)
-6. The key never leaves your browser or reaches the server
+6. The key and filename never leave your browser or reach the server

 ### Downloading

 1. Open the shared link
-2. Your browser extracts the decryption key from the URL fragment
+2. Your browser extracts the decryption key and filename from the URL fragment
 3. Click download (warning: this works only once!)
 4. Encrypted file is downloaded and decrypted in your browser
+5. File is saved with its original filename
-5. File is automatically deleted from the server
+6. File is automatically deleted from the server
-6. The link becomes invalid forever
+7. The link becomes invalid forever

 ## Security

 - **Encryption**: AES-256-GCM with 256-bit keys
-- **Zero-knowledge**: Decryption keys stay in URL fragments, never sent to server
+- **Zero-knowledge**: Decryption keys and filenames stay in URL fragments, never sent to server
 - **Atomic operations**: Race condition prevention using conditional database updates
 - **HTTPS only**: All communication encrypted in transit
 - **No tracking**: No user accounts, no IP logging, no analytics